kent-map/kent/20c/20c-lawrence-biography.md

 'It is the sort of place I fit into – something so solid and unmovable about it, something unexpected and individualized: that bare, workmanlike study, that farmhouse hall, that burst into country houseism and culture in the big room, with the lapse into disgraceful, almost brutal roughness – nearly like Squire Western – under the fire-place; the common place kitchen and the dejected scullery – oh Lord, I could live for ages at the Cearne and be happy'.[^ref15]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/8/86/Beach_and_ladies%27_bathing_place%2C_Margate%2C_England-LCCN2002697068.jpg" label="Beach and ladies' bathing place, Margate .1890-1900" attribution="Photochrom Print Collection, Public domain, via Wikimedia Commons">

 Whilst staying at Kingsgate, Lawrence and Frieda met Beb and Cynthia Asquith who were staying at Maryland close to Botany Bay.[^ref16] Herbert was the son of the Prime Minister and later served in the Royal Artillery during World War One.
-He wrote poetry about his war experiences including 'The Volunteer' and 'The Fallen Subaltern.
+He wrote poetry about his war experiences including 'The Volunteer' and 'The Fallen Subaltern'.
 <br><br>
 Cynthia Asquith recalls of Lawrence:
 <br><br>
-'He loved to stroll on the sands under the white chalk cliffs, watching the gulls swinging, as he said, “‘like a half-born thought between the sky and the shore”’.[^ref18]
+'He loved to stroll on the sands under the white chalk cliffs, watching the gulls swinging, as he said, ‘like a half-born thought between the sky and the shore’'.[^ref18]
 <br><br>
 On one occasion he found a gull with a broken wing.
 Cynthia observed: 'While Lawrence looked at that bird, he _was_ that bird.'[^ref19]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/5/59/Maryland%2C_Botany_Rd_-_geograph.org.uk_-_1473937.jpg" label="Maryland, Botany Bay Road" attribution="Nigel Chadwick, via Wikimedia Commons" license="CC BY-SA 2.0">